George Winn (American football)

-George Winn (born November 10, 1990) is a former American football running back.
-He played college football at Cincinnati.
+George Winn (born November 10, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Cincinnati Bearcats.
 He originally signed with the Houston Texans as an undrafted free agent in 2013.
-He has also been a member of the New England Patriots, Oakland Raiders, Pittsburgh Steelers, Dallas Cowboys, Detroit Lions, New York Giants and Indianapolis Colts.
+He was also a member of the New England Patriots, Oakland Raiders, Pittsburgh Steelers, Dallas Cowboys, Detroit Lions, New York Giants and Indianapolis Colts.

 Professional career

 Houston Texans

 On April 28, 2013, Winn signed with the Houston Texans as an undrafted free agent.

 New England Patriots

 On June 17, 2013, he signed with the New England Patriots.

 Oakland Raiders

 On October 2, 2013, he signed with the Oakland Raiders as a member of the practice squad.
 The Raiders released Winn from the practice squad on October 15, 2013.

 Pittsburgh Steelers

 The Steelers signed Winn to their practice squad on October 22, 2013.
-He was released on November 19, 2013 and replaced by rookie Ray Graham, another undrafted free agent initially signed by the Houston Texans.
+He was released on November 19, 2013, and replaced by rookie Ray Graham, another undrafted free agent initially signed by the Houston Texans.